fizzyizzy05/binary/README.md

 - History

 ## Testing/building
 Binary was created with [GNOME Builder](https://apps.gnome.org/en-GB/Builder/).
-The easiest way to build this app (and the way I'm building it) is to clone this project and build it in there.
+The preferred way of building Binary is to clone this repository into Builder, and use that.